jzhangc/git_R_STATS_KBS/README.md

 Change Log

 0.2.6 (beta - more things to be added)
-- It is now possible to change the width of the errorbar with the argument errorbarwidth.
+- It is now possible to change the width of the errorbar with the argument errorbarWidth.
 Applicable functions: rbioplot(), rbioplot_curve().

-		errorbarwidth: Set the width for errorbar.
+		errorbarWidth: Set the width for errorbar.
 Defualt is 0.2.

+- it is now possible to change the size of the symbols for curve plots with the argument symbolSize.
+Application function: rbioplot_curve().

+		symbolSize: Set the size of symbols.
+Default is 2.

 0.2.5